DERE-ad2001/Frida-Labs/Frida 0x9/Solution/Solution.md

 });
 ```

-Let's run this script in frida and see what happens.
+Let's run this script and see what happens.

 ![](Images/8.png)